Why Your LinkedIn Profile Needs More Love

 - Is your experience relevant?

-- Do you seem engaged in your industry?
+- Are you engaged in your industry?

 - Would I want to speak to this person?